Turkey Letter Match Activity for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-If you looking for an alphabet activity for your preschoolers to do on Thanksgiving month, this fun and pretty hands-on Turkey Letter Match activity will allow your preschoolers to work on letter recognition and matching uppercase and lowercase letters, which will help them develop their pre-reading skills necessary to learn how to read when they go to Kindergarten.
+If you’re looking for an alphabet activity for your preschoolers to do during Thanksgiving month, this fun and pretty hands-on Turkey Letter Match activity will allow your preschoolers to work on letter recognition and matching uppercase and lowercase letters.
+This will help them develop the pre-reading skills necessary to learn how to read when they go to Kindergarten.

-This activity is great to strengthen the children’s concentration, letter knowledge, one-to-one correspondence, and creating sets skills.
+This activity is excellent for strengthening the children’s concentration, letter knowledge, one-to-one correspondence, and creating sets skills.

 Importance of Recognizing Letters